Aeneas Silvius Piccolomini (Pope Pius II) and Pienza

 Pienza from Lucignanello

 Pienza from the other side, showing the Duomo and the clock tower on the town hall.
+Yes, the spire of the Duomo has a slight lean on it – to be explained below.
 Hasselblad 501 C/M camera, Zeiss Sonnar C 250mm lens, CFV-50c digital back (click to enlarge).

 Evening in Pienza